 In 2011, I played ‘Amy’ in Stage 43 Theatrical Society’s production of the famous farce Charley’s Aunt.
 It gave me an opportunity to learn a standard British accent!
 At Conservatory I was fortunate to learn more about accents/dialects and I love to see the world through new eyes in this way.
 I played “Monica” in a scene from Women In Motion at the Pearl Theatre at the Tom Todoroff Acting Conservatory.
 In film, I have shot short independent films and television and look forward to more!
 I appeared on stage as a waitress “Trixie” in a one-act play called Apple Betty for Thespian Productions NYC.
 I’ve also been having fun exercising my improvisation skills as a standardized patient for medical students in New York.
 In May 2017 I experienced a bit of gender blind casting putting Prince Escalus on his feet in a staged reading of Romeo & Juliet at the New York Public Library through the Shakespeare Reading Series.

 I’ve done a lot of other things besides acting, including being a reporter for The Ubyssey, my university newspaper at the University of British Columbia.
 In 2007,I found my 21-year-old self earning a law degree from the University of Windsor.
 After graduation I decided to learn how to combine acting, writing and social justice within my life.
-When I’m not acting I have been found working as a policy analyst, interning in Business & Legal Affairs, assistant managing, ushering for plays, working on writing screenplays, stories, poems and learning to play songs on my guitar.
+When I’m not acting I have been found working as a policy analyst, interning in Business & Legal Affairs, assistant managing a gym, ushering for plays, working on writing screenplays, stories, poems and learning to play songs on my guitar.
 I released “A Collection of Thoughts: Poems by Carrie Robinson” in September 2011, which is available on iTunes, Amazon and Barnes & Noble.

 Carrie is represented by Vittoria at VA Management.